ariatara/showcase/README.md

 1. Installations:

    i.
-MySQL (Server)
+MySQL server
    ii.
 MySQL client (DBSchema or similar) iii.
 Node.js iv.
 Express.js

 2. Clone the repository https://github.com/ariatara/showcase.git.

-3. Open the MySQL client and create a database named "uttoron" (can be anything but will need less changes in the steps below).
+3. Open the MySQL client and create a database named "showcase" (can be anything but will need less changes in the steps below).

-4. Open the SQL Editor window (this may vary with the MySQL client you are using) and paste the script from uttoron\datastore\Schema\BackendSchema.mysql.sql
+4. Open the SQL Editor window (this may vary with the MySQL client you are using) and paste the script from showcase\datastore\Schema\BackendSchema.mysql.sql

 5. Select the Run Script option (this may vary with the MySQL client you are using) which will create and pre-populate some of the tables.

-6. Update the database connection details in uttoron/backend/Utilities/Datastore.js (if database name is uttoron update "user:" and "password:", else update "database" also)
+6. Update the database connection details in showcase/backend/Utilities/Datastore.js (if database name is showcase update "user:" and "password:", else update "database" also)

-7. In uttoron/backend run "npm install" at the terminal.
+7. In showcase/backend run "npm install" at the terminal.
 This will install all the dependencies for the backend service in node_modules folder.

-8. In uttoron/backend run "npm start" at the terminal.
+8. In showcase/backend run "npm start" at the terminal.
 This should bring up the backend service.
 You should see the following lines:
    Server is running.
    Database connection successful

-9. In uttoron/frontend run "npm install" at the terminal.
+9. In showcase/frontend run "npm install" at the terminal.
 This will install all the dependencies for the frontend service in node_modules folder.

-10. In uttoron/frontend run "npm run dev" at the terminal.
+10. In showcase/frontend run "npm run dev" at the terminal.
 This should bring up the frontend service.
 You should see similar to following lines:
     ➜ Local: http://localhost:5173/
     ➜ Network: use --host to expose
     ➜ press h + enter to show help